fuzzylabs/vertex-edge/README.md

 And within the Bash shell run

 ```
-dvc pull
 dvc repro models/fashion/dvc.yaml
 ```

-Note that `dvc pull` will pull down the latest version of the data; if you already have the latest version, this won't do anything, but it's good practice to do this before building a model.

 Then `dvc repro` runs the pipeline itself.
 This might take a little while to run, but you'll see periodic status updates as it progresses.
 You can also view the [job in progress in the Google Cloud Console](https://console.cloud.google.com/vertex-ai/training/custom-jobs).